Your personal diabetes dashboard

 Get diabetes out of your headspace and onto your dashboard.
 We aim to give you a one-stop spot for an overview of your diabetes.

 The diabetes dashboard shows your current insulin, your recent blood glucose levels, your blood glucose levels over time, and how often you are within your target ranges.

-What you get out of the Diabetes Dashboard
+What we hope you get out of the Diabetes Dashboard

 Managing diabetes can often feel like a full-time job.
 It can involve not only counting carbs, but also figuring out how your recent insulin dosage affects you, along with keeping track of blood glucose levels on both a daily and weekly basis.

-It’s a great deal to think about, but hopefully Hedia can make it simpler.
+It’s a great deal to think about, but hopefully HDA can make it simpler.
 We want to declutter your mind by putting all those areas of diabetes management in one place.

 Having everything on a single go-to screen will hopefully help other areas of your life feel clearer.

 Diabetes is sometimes called an invisible condition because others often can’t see or notice the physical effects of diabetes.
 But it’s also invisible because it exists in the mind in the form of numbers, target ranges, and percentages.